abikoushi/BALSAMICO/README.md

 # BALSAMICO

-BALSAMICO is an R package for BAyesian Latent Semantic Analysis of MIcrobial Communities
+BALSAMICO is an R package for BAyesian Latent Semantic Analysis of MIcrobial COmmunities

 ### Authors: